dylanaraps/eiwd/src/iwd.network.rst

 Embedded PEMs
 -------------

-Rather than including an absolute path to a PEM file (for certs or keys), the PEM itself can be included inside the settings file and referenced directly.
-This allows 8021x network provisioning using a single file without any references to certificates/keys on the system.
+Rather than including an absolute path to a PEM file (for certificates and keys), the PEM itself can be included inside the settings file and referenced directly.
+This allows IEEE 802.1x network provisioning using a single file without any references to certificates or keys on the system.

 An embedded PEM can appear anywhere in the settings file using the following format (this example the PEM is named 'my_ca_cert'):